JatinSupra/Supra-Sample/README.md

 # Supra-Sample
-Messageboard boilderplate Dapp with only MOVE Contract
+Boilderplate Dapp with only MOVE Contract